emmajanedrews/base-template/_posts/2018-02-13-the-tucson-real-estate-market-is-hot.md

 We just listed a patio home in Oro Valley.
 This was a very nice 3-bedroom, 2-bathroom patio home.
 In the first seven days, we got three offers. **Two of the offers were cash, and the one we accepted was $25,000 over list price.** That just gives you an idea of how hot our market is.

-**Interest rates are just over 4%.**They have been bouncing up and down a bit with the stock market and bond market changes, but they are still good rates.
+Interest rates are just over 4%.They have been bouncing up and down a bit with the stock market and bond market changes, but they are still good rates.

 New loan applications are up about 4% compared to this time a year ago, which means that more people are applying for home loans and refinancing.